 - Publication of Eligible Locations: Prior to beginning the Challenge Phase, OSIT will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
 OSIT will also publish locations considered served, as they may be challenged.
-Publication is tentatively scheduled for late December 5, 2023. - 2.
+Publication is tentatively scheduled for late fall, 2023. - 2.
 Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the OSIT challenge portal.
 This challenge will be visible to the service provider whose service availability and performance is being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
 After this stage, the location will enter the "challenged" state. - a.
 Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
 The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
-The challenge will confirm that the email address is reachable by sending a confirmation message to the listed contact email.
 For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
 For availability challenges, OSIT will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - b.
 Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
-The Challenge Phase will tentatively take place from December 12 to January 12. - 3.
+The Challenge Phase will tentatively take place in late fall/winter 2023/2024. - 3.
 Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
 If a challenge that meets the minimum level of evidence is not rebutted, the challenge is sustained.
 A provider may also agree with the challenge and thus transition the location to the "sustained" state.
 Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges. - a.
-Timeline: Providers will have 30 calendar days from notification of a challenge to provide rebuttal information to OSIT.
-The Rebuttal Phase will tentatively take place from January 12 to February 12. - 4.
-Final Determination Phase: During the Final Determination phase, OSIT will make the final determination of the classification of the location, either declaring the challenge "sustained" or "rejected."
+Timeline: Providers will have 30 business days from notification of a challenge to provide rebuttal information to OSIT.
+The Rebuttal Phase will tentatively take place in late fall/winter 2023/2024. - 4.
+Final Determination Phase: During the Final Determination phase, OSIT will make the final determination of the classification of the location, either declaring the challenge "sustained" or "rejected." - a.

-a.
 Timeline: Following intake of challenge rebuttals, OSIT will make a final challenge determination within about 30 calendar days of the challenge rebuttal.
 Reviews will occur on a rolling basis, as challenges and rebuttals are received.
-The Final Determination Phase will tentatively take place starting February 12.
+The Final Determination Phase will tentatively take place late winter 2024.